mgilmore208528/Cpp_Lab_02/README.md

 2. Translate the Guess My Number game from our book into a working C++ program.

 3. Create a simple die rolling app.
-Beliw is a sample of how the program should run.
+Below is a sample of how the program should run.

 *******************************************************
 *   WELCOME to                                        *